We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 A person may use an at-home genetic test to learn more about their ancestry, their risk of developing certain health issues, and their likely responses to certain medications.

 However, as the CDC notes, home and professional genetic testing differ.
 An at-home DNA test cannot replace one performed by a healthcare professional.
-If a person receives any results that are concerning, they should make an appointment with a doctor.
+If a person receives any concerning results, they should make an appointment with a doctor.

 People might consider these factors when purchasing an at-home DNA test: